excellalabs/nils_2_skills/README.md

 * Rails 4.1.6
 * PostgreSQL 9.3

+Coding Standards:
+* Please look in the documentation folder for more information on this topic.

 Additional Tools:
 * RVM to manage Ruby versions: https://rvm.io/
 * RSpec-rails for testing: https://github.com/rspec/rspec-rails